blackflagsoftware/forge-go/base/README.md

 ```

 ### Env Vars
+`FORGE_GO_BASE_ROOT_DIR` needs to set, if not, the application will panic.
+For production like environments, this should point to the directory where the binary will reside.
+For development this should be the project's root directory.
+This can be used for a few things:
+- the main one, during development, you can supply .env.* files in the root directory and code within `config.go`, will load this up and set env vars.
+- setting the root directory to serve up static files.

 See config/config.go for the complete list of `env vars`, most are self-explanatory.
 Some additional explanation will follow in this document.

 ### Features